 I mean, here's a guy who has been up to this point trying from his position on a committee that, or an oversight committee that he's on, desperately trying to get people to pay attention.

-Can you tell me why Chris Stevens was even in Benghazi the night he died?
+So he thought he would just ask the media, do you even know, can you tell me why Chris Stevens was even in Benghazi the night he died?

 Do you know?

-They don't, is the bottom line, especially last October.
+They don't is the bottom line, especially last October.

 Nobody could answer these.